-The C. Louis Shields Learning Resources Center (LRC-Library) is designed to serve and support the institutional, instructional, and individual needs of Coastal students, faculty and staff.
-The LRC is also open to the residents of Onslow County.
-The LRC hours are Monday-Thursday, 7:00 am-7:00 pm; Friday, 7:00 am-5:00 pm.
-Saturday hours are 9:00 am-3:00 pm.
-Hours may vary during semester breaks.
-The two-story facility offers an atmosphere conducive to study and research.
-A readily accessible print collection of over 20,000 volumes, covering academic, technical, and vocational fields is available for circulation.
-Numerous periodicals and a wide variety of nonprint media, including audiobooks, DVDs, and sound recordings are also available.
-The C. Louis Shields Learning Resources Center is part of the consortium of Community College Libraries in North Carolina (CCLINC) which provides online access to the collections at each of the libraries.
-The LRC offers computers and a wireless network for students to access databases, including NCLIVE, and other electronic resources for research and class assignments.
-Study rooms are available for both group and individual study.
-On the first floor, a study room is designated for wheelchair access.
-Other services include printing, photocopying, scanner and fax machine, interlibrary loans, reference assistance, and information literacy instruction.
+The C. Louis Shields Learning Resources Center (LRC-Library) is designed to serve and support the institutional, instructional, and individual needs of Coastal students, faculty, and staff.
+The LRC is also open to residents of Onslow County.
+The LRC hours are Monday-Thursday, 7:00 a.m. - 7:00 p.m. and Friday, 7:00 a.m. - 5:00 p.m.
+Saturday hours are 9:00 a.m. - 3:00 p.m.
+Hours are extended during semester exams and may vary during holidays and semester breaks.
+The LRC offers an atmosphere conducive to study, research, and learning.
+A readily accessible print collection of over 15,000 volumes, covering academic, technical, vocational, and fiction is available for circulation.
+A variety of nonprint media, including audiobooks and DVDs are also available.
+The C. Louis Shields Learning Resources Center is part of the consortium of Community College Libraries in North Carolina (CCLINC), which provides online access to the collections at each of the libraries through interlibrary loans.
+The LRC offers computers and a wireless network for students to access a wide variety of databases, including NC LIVE, and other electronic resources for research and class assignments.
+Study rooms are available for both individual and group study, including a room designated for wheelchair accessibility.
+Other services include printing, photocopying, scanning, faxing, reference assistance with a librarian, and information literacy instruction.
 The College is in the process of transforming the LRC into a learning commons.
-The C. Louis Shields Learning Resource Center building will be under construction, but still accessible, until the completion of this project.
+The C. Louis Shields Learning Resources Center building will be under construction, but still accessible, until the completion of the project.